scenerystack/community/docs/learn/scenery-basics.md

 The children and content of a [Node] will be positioned in the node's *local* coordinate frame.
 This means that the origin of the node is at $(0,0)$, and the x-axis points to the right and the y-axis points down.

 Local coordinate frames **ignore** the transformation of the given node.
+When you are adding children to a node, you are **placing the children into the parent node's local coordinate frame**.

 #### Parent Coordinate Frame